opendatahub-io/opendatahub.io/pages/docs/getting-started/beta/quick-installation.md

 Installing Open Data Hub requires OpenShift Container Platform version 4.8+.
 All screenshots and instructions are from OpenShift 4.10.
 For the purposes of this quick start, we used [try.openshift.com](https://try.openshift.com/) on AWS.
 Tutorials will require an OpenShift cluster with a minimum of 16 CPUS and 32GB of memory across all OpenShift worker nodes.

 ### Installing the Open Data Hub Operator

+You can either install the Open Data Hub Operator via Web GUI or via a subscription yaml.
+Decide that works best in your environment.
+Important to note is that we operate in namespace/project openshift-operators, whether installing the operator via GUI or subscription yaml.

 #### Installing the Open Data Hub Operator via Openshift Web GUI
 The Open Data Hub operator is available for deployment in the OpenShift OperatorHub as a Community Operators.
 You can install it from the OpenShift web console by following the steps below: